saitaiky/notebook/docs/docs/aws/database/elastic-cache.md

 Source: [AWS: Session Management](https://aws.amazon.com/caching/session-management/)

-:::cautionEnable sticky sessions in the ALB is not an option!
+:::warning Enable sticky sessions in the ALB is not an option!
 As the Application Load Balancer itself is replaced on each new deployment, so maintaining sticky sessions via the Application Load Balancer will not work.
 :::